academe/osgb-tools/data/README.md

 groups of those regions.
 When a datum is assighned to a coordinate, the regions of that datum must be taken into account.

-TODO: denormalise the datums table into master-detail datum+regional variation.

 No datum is defined by more than one ellipsoid.

 Reference datums: